 Webmin is an open-source web-based control panel for system administration primarily for Unix-like systems.

 Being a sysadmin means that you should have a good knowledge of Linux commands.
 But not everyone is comfortable with the terminal and the command line.
-This is why applications like Webmin exist.
+This is why applications like Webmin and Cockpit project exist.

 Through a simple interface, you can easily manage your system graphically and even remotely.
 You can perform operations like managing users, set up accounts, groups, manage disk quotas, update packages etc.